Epididymis

 The epididymis (/ɛpᵻˈdɪdᵻmɪs/; : epididymides /ɛpᵻdᵻˈdɪmədiːz/ or /ɛpᵻˈdɪdəmɪdiːz/) is an elongated tubular genital organ attached to the posterior side of each one of the two male reproductive glands, the testicles.
-It is a single, narrow, tightly coiled tube in adult humans, 6 to 7 cm in length; uncoiled the tube would be approximately 6 m (20 feet) long.
-It connects the testicle to the vas deferens in the male reproductive system.
+It is a single, narrow, tightly coiled tube which, in adult humans, is about 6 to 7 cm in length; uncoiled, the tube would be approximately 6 m (20 feet) long.
+The epididymis connects the testicle to the vas deferens in the male reproductive system.
 The epididymis serves as an interconnection between the multiple efferent ducts at the rear of a testicle (proximally), and the vas deferens (distally).
-Its primary function is the storage, maturation and transport of sperm cells.
+Its primary function is the storage, maturation, and transport of sperm.

 Structure

 The human epididymis is situated posterior and somewhat lateral to the testis.
 The epididymis is invested completely by the tunica vaginalis (which is continuous with the tunica vaginalis covering the testis).

 The epididymis can be divided into three main regions: